Hammad-i220628/Business-Nexus/backend/README.md

    ```

 2. **Environment Setup**:
-   The `.env` file is already configured with your MongoDB connection string.
+   The `.env` file is already configured with your local MongoDB connection string.

 3. **Seed the database**:
    ```bash